piyushverma1337/simple-gender-classifier-/README.md

-# simple-gender-classifier-
+# simple-gender-classifier
-very basic gender classifier based on DecisonTreeClassifier in sklearn trained using data including height, weight and shoe size
+very basic gender classifier based on DecisonTreeClassifier in sklearn trained using data including height, weight and shoe size.

+Script accepts user input for the above variables and outputs the predicted gender.